catsonluna/HeightLimitApp/README.md

 # HeightLimitApp
  A desktop application built for all systems.
-The idea of bringing [HeightLimitMod](https://github.com/pinkulu/HeightLimitMod) to all the clients from lunar to BLC.
+The idea of bringing [HeightLimitMod](https://github.com/pinkulu/HeightLimitMod) to all the clients, like lunar, BLC and even vanilla.

 ## To Do:
  - [ ] Make the UI (working on)